Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to help digestion and metabolism.
+Drink water before and during your meal.
+Adequate hydration aids digestion and can help regulate blood sugar levels.

 healthspan-mbl